help2opensource/webpack-encore-react-bluma-starter/README.md

 # webpack-encore-react-bluma-starter

-A starter for webpack encore for react with bluma css style.
+A starter for webpack encore with react and bluma.